-Did you know that nearly 40 million adults in the United States suffer from different anxiety disorders each year?
+Did you know that nearly 40 million adults in the United States suffer from different anxiety affects disorders each year?
 That’s about 18.1% of the U.S. adult population.
 This makes anxiety a very common mental illness.

 Anxiety has been well studied by professionals in the field of psychology because it’s so common.
 There’s been a lot of progress in treatment options.

 Anxiety is a mental illness that a person can learn to cope with if they have the right professional help.
-Yet statistics state that only 36.9% of people suffering from anxiety receive treatment.
+Yet statistics state that only 36.9% of people suffering from anxiety Affects receive treatment.

 Anxiety Changes How Your Brain Looks at Food

-A constantly anxious brain will have trouble with the most basic functions.
+A constantly anxious brain will have trouble Affects the most basic functions.
 This includes thinking about or wanting to eat.
 Anxiety basically tells your brain and body that you’re in a dangerous situation, whether it’s something you perceive as dangerous or an actual emergency, and sends you into a fight or flight mode.